parkermac/LO/pre/hycom/README.md

 The default is that this just updates the list for the last experiment in hy_dict.
 You can update all by running it with the flag -a True.

-**You should run this first when updating the archive of extractions, because the extraction code relies on the lists to specify which days to look for.**
+**As mentioned above, you should run this first when updating the archive of extractions, because the extraction code relies on the lists to specify which days to look for.**

 ---